 Insulation is not required on loop water piping except where the piping runs through unheated areas or outside the building.
-Because loop temperature is normally between 60°F and 90°F, piping will not sweat nor suffer heat loss in normal ambient conditions.
-(HS/VS and HL,HP/VL,VP may require insulation if loopwater temperature drops below the dew point.)
+Because loop temperature is normally between $60^{\circ}$ F and $90^{\circ}$ F, piping will not sweat nor suffer heat loss in normal ambient conditions.
+For regions outside of the $60^{\circ}$ - $90^{\circ}$ F range, refer to the job specification to determine if the use of insulation is specified.

 Pipe joint compound is not necessary when Teflon threaded tape is pre-applied to hose assemblies or when flared-end connections are used.
 If pipe joint compound is preferred, use compound only in small amounts on the male pipe threads of the fitting adapters.
 Prevent sealant from reaching the flared surfaces of the joint.
-Note: When anti-freeze is used in the loop, assure it is compatible with Teflon tape or the pipe joint compound used.

 Maximum allowable torque for brass fittings is 30 footpounds.
 If a torque wrench is not available, tighten finger-tight plus one quarter turn.
 Tighten steel fittings as necessary.

-Ensure the trap is filled with water before operating the unit to avoid condensate pan overflow at initial start-up.
+Ensure that the trap is filled with water before operating the unit to avoid condensate pan overflow at initial start-up.